 But sometimes, failure to properly diagnose, misdiagnosis, failure to treat and stabilize do occur in the healthcare industry.
 And most of the time, there is someone among the medical professionals who can be held liable for his/her negligence, which resulted in the failure to treat a patient.

 Our experienced failure to treat attorney in Hawaii outlines examples of this type of medical error as follows:

 Even when a treatment is delayed by days or even hours, delayed diagnosis and failure to treat can result in severe damage or even death.
 “This is especially true when a doctor fails to diagnose and treat a heart attack, stroke, and internal bleeding,” says our Hawaii failure to treat attorney.

 When confronted, doctors who delayed diagnosis or failed to treat your medical condition will shift the blame onto you or other medical professionals or argue that other forms of treatment or starting treatment sooner would not have made a difference in the outcome (injury, illness or death).

 Therefore, it is important to get legal help from a lawyer to collect sufficient evidence of failure to treat and file a medical malpractice lawsuit against the liable parties.
-Contact the Kurzban, Weinger, Tetzeli & Pratt P.A. to speak about your particular case.
-Call at 808-800-2445, or fill out this contact form to get a free consultation.
+Contact the Kurzban Kurzban Tetzeli & Pratt, P.A. – recovery law center in Hawaii to speak about your particular case.
+Call at 866-377-3676, or fill out this contact form to get a free consultation.